Idea

 There’s nothing worse than cognitive overload in training.
 Someone taking a course, for instance, can quickly go from learning something new to being burned out and losing it all.
 Just because you’ve learned something doesn’t mean you’ll remember it.

-It’s more difficult to remember anything if you’re being asked to remember or process too much information.
+It’s more difficult to remember anything if you’re asked to remember or process too much information.
 At that point, you’re putting the onus on employees to pick out and remember what’s important.
-That won’t ever work out as intended and learning won’t help employees.
+That won’t work out as intended, and learning won’t help employees.

 You want to get employees the information they need to master the training, but do they need to master everything?

-With a lack of focus and an “everything’s important” mentality, there’s a huge risk of wasting everyone’s time.
+With a lack of focus and an “everything’s important” mentality, there’s a considerable risk of wasting everyone’s time.
 Who’s time is wasted?
-People taking the training, instructional designers, subject matter experts, business partners, and anyone else involved in the training.
+People taking the training, instructional designers, subject matter experts, business partners, and anyone else involved.

 Worse yet, if too much is trying to be trained for and training content isn’t helpful, employees won’t be ready for whatever they’re supposed to be learning.

-So how do you determine what’s important for training and what should be left out?
+So, how do you determine what’s essential for training and what should be left out?

 Figuring Out What’s Important

 This can be more difficult than it seems.
-If you’re building training then you may know after working with a subject matter expert (SME) that they think everything is important.
-Part of your job is figuring out only the essentials for employees to be successful.
+If you’re developing training, you may find that after working with a subject matter expert (SME), they think everything is necessary.
+Part of your job is figuring out only the essentials for employees’ success.

-Anything not essential to an employee’s success is a risk to the training.
-But how do you figure out only the most essential parts?
+Anything not essential to an employee’s success risks the training’s success.
+But how do you determine what is necessary?

-Working through a sound instructional design process (don’t forget to actually go through each step of ADDIE!) is the most helpful way.
+Working through a sound instructional design process (don’t forget to go through each ADDIE step!) is the most helpful way.
 We wrote a blog post about how an effective self-paced eLearning course should start with nothing.
-That is, we don’t start with all the content we’re given to build training.
-Instead, we start with nothing and then build the content with only what’s essential to the performance objectives (not learning objectives).
+We don’t start with all the content we’re given to build training.
+Instead, we begin with nothing and then create content with only what’s essential to the performance objectives (not learning).

-That means you’re starting with nothing and only putting content into the final training if it’s essential and contributes directly to meeting the performance objectives.
-Anything nice to know but not essential should get scrapped.
+That means you start with nothing and only include essential content that contributes directly to meeting the performance objectives in the final training.
+Anything nice to know but not essential should be scrapped.

-Ultimately it’s best to throw non-essentials on the scrap pile because that will strengthen the training.
-Every piece of content you cut from training will strengthen it that much more.
+Throwing non-essentials on the scrap pile is best because it strengthens the training.
+Every piece of content you cut from training will enhance it that much more.

 Subject matter experts are just that, experts.
 But, the goal of any individual training isn’t to make employees experts.
-That only comes with years of practice or multiple courses and even then requires years of practice.
-Keep that in mind: SMEs are important to work with but they sometimes don’t realize how much they know and beginners don’t need to know.
+That only comes with years of practice or multiple courses; even then, it requires years of practice.
+Keep that in mind: SMEs are essential to work with, but they sometimes don’t realize how much they know, and beginners don’t need to learn.

-It’s important to keep the project on track to only pull out what’s essential to meet the basic goal of the training.
-Any more will draw attention away from the learning goals and lead to poor outcomes.
-Don’t make experts, give employees the basic tools they need to be successful at their jobs.
+It’s important to keep the project on track and only extract what’s essential to meeting the primary goal of the training.
+Anything else will distract attention from the learning goals and lead to poor outcomes.
+Instead of making experts, give employees the essential tools they need to be successful at their jobs.

-If you can successfully work through complex topics and figure out what’s important, there are many benefits to employees.
-It’s not an easy process and takes time, but ultimately it’s worth it for you, stakeholders, and especially employees.
+If you can successfully work through complex topics and determine what’s essential, you can benefit employees in many ways.
+This process is complicated and takes time, but it’s worth it for you, stakeholders, and especially employees.

-It takes practice and experience to work with business partners to focus training on only the essentials.
-With practice, though, many benefits can be seen by focusing the training on essentials only.
+Working with business partners to focus training on only the essentials requires practice and experience.
+However, with practice, many benefits can be gained by focusing on essentials only.

-There are endless benefits to training focused on important information only.
-We came up with a few benefits but depending on your project, there will probably be different benefits in addition to these common benefits.
+There are endless benefits to training focused only on critical information.
+We came up with a few, but depending on your project, there will probably be others besides these common benefits.

-• Employees will learn exactly what they need to be more successful in their jobs.
+• Employees will learn precisely what they need to be more successful in their jobs.

 • You’ll save employees massive time by cutting the fluff.